Most everyone has heard about Americans’ struggle to save for retirement, but the underlying cause of those struggles is complex.

-A recent rule change by the Department of Labor (DOL) will attempt to make it easier for small businesses to group together to offer a 401(k) or similar defined contribution plan.
+A recent rule change by the Department of Labor (DOL) is attempting to make it easier for small businesses to group together to offer a 401(k) or similar defined contribution plan.

 “… companies in different industries—for example, landscaping companies and real-estate firms—[to] create a joint plan as long as they are located in the same state or metropolitan area.”

-The new rule also clarified that professional employer organizations (PEOs) will also be able to sponsor retirement plans.
+The new rule also clarifies that professional employer organizations (PEOs) can sponsor retirement plans as well.